conjugateprior/pol345.student/README.md

          tinytex::install_tinytex() # takes a while

-3. NOTE for Mac users: You may get this error after running the second command above: `The directory /usr/local/bin is not writable.
-I recommend that you make it writable.` After the installation process finishes, another error most likely will appear stating `add_link_dir_dir: destination /usr/local/bin not writable.` Run the following commands in Terminal to resolve this:
+3. NOTE for Mac users: You _may_ get this error after running the second command above:

+`The directory /usr/local/bin is not writable.
+I recommend that you make it writable.`

+After the installation process finishes, another error most likely will appear stating `add_link_dir_dir: destination /usr/local/bin not writable.`

+Run the following commands in Terminal to resolve this:

          sudo chown -R `whoami`:admin /usr/local/bin

          ~/Library/TinyTeX/bin/*/tlmgr path add

+where `whoami` is the name you use to log in to your Mac.

 4. Still in RStudio, select menu File > New File > RMarkdown
 5. Click the Knit icon at the top of the file that just opened (it’s a ball of blue wool with a knitting needle in it) If all goes well a PDF document will be created.